susam/emfy/README.md

     ```

     When Emacs runs in a GUI window, by default, it starts with a menu
     bar, tool bar, and scroll bar.
-Experienced users use Emacs
-    completely through the keyboard via the various key bindings for
-    various operations, so many of them hide these additional bars to
+Many (but not all) users like to
-    make the Emacs frame look clean and minimal.
-Note that in Emacs,
+    hide them in order to make the Emacs frame look clean and minimal.
-    the term *frame* refers to the GUI window or the region of the
+    Note that in Emacs, the term *frame* refers to the GUI window or
-    desktop where Emacs is displayed.
-In Emacs, the term *window*
+    the region of the desktop where Emacs is displayed.
+In Emacs, the
-    refers to what we usually call split panes these days.
+    term *window* refers to what we usually call split panes these
+    days.

     If you are a beginner to Emacs, you might find the menu bar helpful
     initially, so you might not want this line in your Emacs